oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

     * Other non-dynamic WebLogic configuration changes require either a manually initiated rolling restart or a full domain restart, depending on the nature of the change.
       For example, a rolling restart is applicable when changing a WebLogic Server `stuck thread timer interval` property.
 See [Restart all the servers in the domain]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restart-all-the-servers-in-the-domain" >}}).

-#### Changing the custom domain configuration overrides

-Any change to domain configuration overrides requires a full domain restart.
-This includes:

-  * Changing the domain resource's `configuration.overridesConfigMap` to point to a different configuration map
-  * Changing the domain resource's `configuration.secrets` to point to a different list of secrets
-  * Changing the contents of the configuration map referenced by `configuration.overridesConfigMap`
-  * Changing the contents to any of the secrets referenced by `configuration.secrets`

 #### Changing the WebLogic Server credentials